chiyeon/msm/readme.md

   Ex: `msm -d ~/work-chats/`
 - `-h`: Prints the help menu
 - `-v` Prints the current version
-- `c` Resets the config file to defaults.
+- `-c` Resets the config file to defaults.

 ### MSMDIR
 The `MSMDIR` or msm directory is the base directory for all chats.
 By default is is located at `$HOME/chats/`.
 Any rooms will be created and edited here, so the location must be accessible for read and write by anyone who wishes to chat.
 It is **highly recommended** to not use a user home directory, as all users chatting require read and write permissions for files inside the directory.